-- 2.1 This document strongly recommends the use of a selection committee that includes artists, art professionals, representatives of the commissioner, and others as needed (see section 4.3). - 2.2 The commissioning process should demonstrate a professional relationship with the artists involved, and provide reasonable payment for creation, time, and materials and related overheads. - 2.3 Negotiation should also be a process between professionals, and should be guided by other comparable commercial sales of artwork, and relevant best practices e.g. Negotiation, Agreements and Contracts. - 2.4 All details of any contract should be clearly stated and understood by all parties involved before the contract is signed.
+- 2.1 This document strongly recommends the use of a selection committee that includes artists, art professionals, representatives of the commissioner, and others as needed (see section 4.3). - 2.2 The commissioning process should demonstrate a professional relationship with the artists involved, and provide reasonable payment for creation, time, materials, and related overhead costs. - 2.3 Negotiation should also be a process between professionals, and should be guided by other comparable commercial sales of artwork, and relevant best practices e.g. Contracts, Agreements and Negotiations. - 2.4 All details of any contract should be clearly stated and understood by all parties involved before the contract is signed.